kyverno/kyverno-http-authorizer/website/docs/tutorials/ingress-nginx/index.md

 EOF
 ```

-The `nginx.ingress.kubernetes.io/auth-url` annotation points to `localhost:9083` because the Kyverno Authz Server sidecar is injected into the Ingress NGINX controller pod and runs locally on port 9083 (HTTP).
+The `nginx.ingress.kubernetes.io/auth-url` annotation points to `localhost:9083` because the Kyverno Authz Server sidecar is injected into the Ingress NGINX controller pod and runs locally on port 9083 (HTTP), the `nginx.ingress.kubernetes.io/auth-method` annotation tells NGINX to use POST as the method for calling the authentication server.
 The Ingress is configured for host `myapp.com` and path `/api/v1/*` to match the ValidatingPolicy conditions.

 ## Testing